Get involved: how you can make a difference

 For patients and the public

-You can be involved by helping shape future research projects or participating in a research study.
-More infomation on how to get involved.
+You can be involved by helping shape future research projects or taking part in a research study.
+Here there is more information on how to get involved.

 Research can also: